 2.8 Sensory evaluation

-The acceptability of the sorrel-colored hard candies was tested using the 9-point hedonic scale test by Peryam and Pilgrim (1957).
+The acceptability of the sorrel-coloured hard candies was tested using the 9-point hedonic scale test by Peryam and Pilgrim (1957).
 This is one of the most validated affective instruments used in food product research studies (Nestrud and Lawless, 2011).
 The semi-trained assessors were made up of adult volunteers from the Department of Food and Nutrition who were previously oriented about the rating scale method.
 Voluntary participation was strictly followed where each volunteer assessor received a brief description of the experiment purpose and ingredient formulation (sorrel leaf extracts, sucrose and glucose syrups, and citric acid) before giving verbal informed consent.
 There were no clinical tests involved in this study since only healthy adults participated voluntarily in the departmental sensory laboratory facilities that do not need ethics board approval according to the BBAU guidelines.

 The test was performed in a brightly lit, well-ventilated space devoid of any other smell except that of the samples being tested.
 Each assessor was positioned individually to avoid any influence of each other.
 An individual candy sample was offered to them in a coded cup, along with lukewarm plain water for rinsing the palate.
 The assessors assessed five different attributes of the candy in an ordered manner as follows: appearance, aroma, taste, mouth feel, and acceptability.
 The scale used in assessment ranged from 1 (dislike very much) to 9 (like very much).